-The EU space program for the MFF 2021-2027 as set out in the EU Space Programme Regulation is close to adoption.
-The EU Regulation establishes the European Union Agency for the Space Programme (EUSPA) and lays down its rules of operation.
+The EU space program for the MFF 2021-2027 as set out in the EU Space Regulation establishes the European Union Agency for the Space Programme (EUSPA) and lays down its rules of operation.
 It also defines the role of, the European Commission (EC), EUSPA and of the European Space Agency (ESA), which given its extensive expertise in the space domain remains an important partner in the implementation of the Program (in addition to its other prerogatives).